ericschulman/lab_replication/README.md

 # Lottery in the Netherlands

 [Kuhn et. al (2011)](https://www.aeaweb.org/articles?id=10.1257/aer.101.5.2226) look at how neighbors income effects your expenditure.
 The code for this example is in `lotto`.
 They use data from the dutch postcode lottery to study whether having a neighbor wins effects various measures of income and expenditure.
-The economic theory of "Veblen effects" suggests that shocks to neighbors' incomes could also affect one’s own consumption, particularly in conspicuous consumption like buying a car or exterior renovations.
+The economic theory of "Veblen effects" suggests that shocks to neighbors' incomes could also affect one's own consumption, particularly in conspicuous consumption like buying a car or exterior renovations.
 Based on the analysis in the paper, the effect of neighbors winning on exterior home renovations is ambiguous.
 The sign depends on the definition of whether the neighbor won the lottery.
 Different versions of this variable seem to predict very different effects.
 As we can see from Table 6 of the paper (reproduced below), under one definition the effect is slightly positive.
 Under the other, the effect is slightly negative.